HEALTH AND WELLNESS

 Nightguards and the custom bite splints we use for TMJ treatment and headaches look a lot alike.
 They’re both made from plastic, and they both fit over the teeth.
 But the similarities stop there.

 While many nightguards are thin or even soft plastic, our bite splints are made from a special, extra durable acrylic that can be polished smooth.
 A smooth surface is key to helping muscles relax and reducing the pressure on the jaw joint.

 Bite splints are also customized to each person’s bite.
 This customization is a multi-visit adjustment process that continues until the jaw joint is stable and muscles are relaxed.
 At each adjustment visit, the splint surface is checked and modified to make sure that all the teeth have exactly the right amount of contact with the splint.
 This balancing is key to relieving headaches.
 It insures that no muscles are building up the stress and tension that causes TMD related headaches.

-Bite splints’ special design means that they protect both the teeth and the jaw joint.
-Sometimes people are hesitant to try bite splint therapy for headaches if they’ve already had a nightguard and it didn’t help.
+The special design of bite splints means that they protect both the teeth and the jaw joint.
+Sometimes people are hesitant to try bite splint therapy for headaches if they’ve already had a nightguard that didn’t help.
 This skepticism is completely understandable.
-Bite splint therapy is so unique in medicine, it’s something most people have to experience for themselves in order to believe that it’s possible.
+Bite splint therapy is so unique in medicine; it’s something most people have to experience for themselves in order to believe that relief from facial pain or jaw pain is possible.